10 Kindergarten Math Games That Actually Work (Singapore Parents)

 What it builds: 2D and 3D shape recognition, vocabulary

-Walk around your home and find as many examples of each shape as possible.
+Walk around your home together and hunt for as many examples of each shape as you can spot.
 Circles: clock, plate, coin.
 Rectangles: door, book, phone.
-Triangles: coat hanger, sandwich cut diagonally, roof outline.
+Triangles: coat hanger, sandwich cut diagonally, that triangular outline of a neighbour's roof.

-For K2 children, extend this to 3D shapes: the fridge is a rectangular prism, a ball is a sphere, a Pringles can is a cylinder.
+For K2 children, push into 3D shapes: the fridge is a rectangular prism, a ball is a sphere, a Pringles can is a cylinder.
+(Fair warning — once your child learns "cylinder," they will correct you every single time you call it a can.)

 Game 4: Pattern Trains